ryanczm/Analytic-Musings/notes/fa/fa.md

     * The converse can happen!
 Sometimes we know as fans managers have favorites who get platformed despite performing poorly.
     * Injuries can be a blessing in disguise as the replacements are better than the injured starter!
 E.g Eze vs Odegaard, we know Eze is superior but Odegaard starts over him.
     * Player ratings could be used to quantify quality.
 If the injured starters have worse ratings than the replacements.. maybe injury becomes a boost.
+    * Maybe starting XI is a better proxy?
 * **Starting XI feature (must bet after 1h before kickoff)**
     * The idea that as a fan, sometimes you know based on a starting lineup put out by the manager whether it's gonna be a long game.
 We've all seen it.
 Havertz, Madueke, Odegaard - we are finished.
     * But we know this because we watch the players and we know who's good or not.